AllenZoo/Scheduler/README.md

 ### Continued development

+- Working on save state for Checklist Page.
 - Currently working on implementing Goals page.
 - Working on improving algorithm for generating schedule.

 ### Useful resources